Joelnguetoum/generalizer/readme/benchmark.md

 We propose a simple experiment to validate our implementation of interaction composition.

-As an introduction to interaction, we propose short [tutorial](interactions.md) on the syntax of interaction with gates, and their representation as .hsf (HIBOU Signature file) and .hif(HIBOU interaction file) files.
+As an introduction to interaction, we propose a short [tutorial](interactions.md) on the syntax of interaction with gates, and their representation as .hsf (HIBOU Signature file) and .hif(HIBOU interaction file) files.

 ## Protocol